 Usual Adult Dose for Hypotension:

-10 mg orally three times a day.
-Do not give more frequently than every 3 hours, after the evening meal, or less than 4 hours before bedtime.
+-This drug should not be given after the evening meal or less than 4 hours before bedtime.

 What other drugs will affect midodrine?

-Taking this medicine with other drugs that can constrict your blood vessels can further increase your blood pressure.
-Tell your doctor if you regularly use migraine headache medicine, asthma medicine, heart or blood pressure medicine, or an antidepressant.
+Taking midodrine with other drugs that constrict blood vessels can further increase your blood pressure.
+Tell your doctor about all your current medicines and any you start or stop using, especially:

+This list is not complete.
 Other drugs may interact with midodrine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed here.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Not all possible interactions are listed in this medication guide.

 More about midodrine

 - Drug interactions

 - Drug images